 6. Loan Approval

 Once the appraisal is complete and the lender reviews all your provided documents and information, they will make a decision on your application.
 If approved, the lender will present a loan offer detailing specific terms.
 This offer will include the loan amount, interest rate, loan term, and any associated fees.
-It’s crucial to review this information meticulously, ensuring it aligns with what you’ve discussed and researched.
+So, review this information meticulously to ensure it aligns with what you’ve discussed and researched.

 7. Funds Disbursement